kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 It all started when I began working with <a href="https://reactjs.org/">React</a> on a daily basis.
 Consequently, I see three positive things that React brings to the JavaScript developer conversation:

 1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool.
-2. <strong>enforcing functional programming</strong>: ideas that functions should be in their own little world, shouldn't affect the outside world around them, should do one thing well and should be easy to test are put into effect with React.
+2. <strong>enforcing functional programming</strong>: the idea that a function should be in its own little world, should not affect the outside world around it, should do one thing well and should be easy to test is put into effect with React.
 3. <strong>thoughtful component model</strong>: I'm stealing that phrase from <a href="https://medium.com/bumpers/isnt-our-code-just-the-best-f028a78f33a9">Jacob Thornton's great React article</a> but he's right.
 When it comes to encapsulating chunks of UI inside a single reusable component, React does it well.

-These things are positive because <strong>they encourage computer science best practices in JavaScript development</strong>.
+All these things are great because <strong>they encourage computer science best practices in JavaScript development</strong>.
 As JS progresses from making neat rollovers to a full-on application language, it's right to bring in these practices.
 <h2>There will be naysayers</h2>
 After its release, React was labeled as <strong>"JAJFLWYWCI" (Just-Another-JavaScript-Framework-Library-Whatever-You-Wanna-Call-It)</strong>.
-For whatever the reason, many developers hastily said we shouldn't use it...a frequent reaction to frameworks and libraries in the JS World.
+For whatever the reason, many developers hastily said we shouldn't use it...a frequent reaction to frameworks and libraries among JS developers.

 The comments for <em>not</em> using it aligned with at least one of these three opinions:
 <blockquote class="content--blockquote-margin">